-A new type of public housing jointly developed by Ministry of National Development (MND), Housing & Development Board (HDB) and Ministry of Health (MOH), the Community Care Apartments (CCA) combine senior-friendly housing with care services, offering an option for seniors to age in-place and independently in a community setting.
+Community Care Apartments (CCA) are public housing jointly developed by the Ministry of National Development (MND), Housing & Development Board (HDB) and Ministry of Health (MOH).
+The CCA combine senior-friendly housing with care services, offering an option for seniors to age in-place and independently in a community setting.

 2. Minimal to No Renovation Required